OPERATION - 10 March - 7 April 2021

 20/03/2021 – 106 rescued persons

-Full information on the SAR operations carried out can be found in the two Maritime Incident Reports here attached.
+Full information on the operations carried out can be found in the two Maritime Incident Reports here attached.

 Currently, there is a total of 116 rescued persons on board MV Ocean Viking, including women, children and unaccompanied minors.